-You may have noticed articles appearing on the above topics with increasing regularity.
+You might well have noticed articles regularly appearing on the above topics.
 Almost without exception the theme is one of men as unappreciative, lazy, selfish, oafs.
-We are told that women who are in heterosexual relationships are routinely forced to pick up the slack, and are consequently unhappy and disadvantaged.
+We are told that women who are in heterosexual relationships are routinely forced to pick up the slack, and consequently are left feeling unhappy and disadvantaged.

 Until now I collated articles on this theme in (mostly) the following blog posts:

 I saw two items about parenthood yesterday that got me thinking about a number of the issues I have written about in this blog.

 The first item I saw was an article in The Courier Mail, entitled ‘Go forth and procreate sooner’ by Belinda Seeney (“We need to support women aiming to have babies earlier to beat age-related infertility”).
 The second was an ABC TV documentary called ‘Cherry’s parenting dilemmas’.

 A distinguishing feature of both was the total lack of any mention of the role or significance of men in the topic under discussion.
 It was not that the discussion was gender-neutral – it was more like men were completely inconsequential.
 This is indicative of a society where the ongoing relevance or value of men in parenting (and in fact, generally) is increasingly under-valued.
 Another feature shared by both of these stories was the privileged western societies that formed their contextual backdrop.

 Most readers would be aware of demographic trends now taking place in many western countries, including for example falling birth rates, increasing age at marriage, increasing age at becoming a parent, the rise in single person households, the rise in single parenthood, etc. I want to briefly mention a few other trends or developments that I see as relevant to this discussion.